 They can also become very dangerous to a trader as well, when they go blindly setting profit targets without considering other critical key levels at surrounding price action.

 The easiest way for me to demonstrate this, is with a price chart below.

 The chart above shows an inverted head and shoulders pattern, that had formed on the NZDCAD Daily chart.

-For more on this technical pattern you can study on another previous post here.
+For more on this technical pattern and other reversal price patterns.
+With turning you into a more profitable trader, you can study on another previous article I wrote by clicking here.

 The measured objective for this formation was a healthy 375 pips.